keyboard_arrow_left Back to News Centre

 Each month, a member of our EFS Team will be presenting a Teacher Topic to share how our staff adapts, engages and inspires student learning and well-being.
 This month, our Teacher Topic will be:

-April 28 | Social Emotional Learning through Culturally Responsible Teacher (Presented by: Krista)
+April 16 | Social Emotional Learning through Culturally Responsible Teacher (Presented by: Krista)

 Explore the value of considering diversity and inclusion and each student's unique identity and background in order to create, and to elevate, a welcoming, caring, safe and respectful school environment.

-May 21 | Differentiating Writing for Students with Complex Needs (Presented by: Thea) ** Time Change | 11:30 am**
+May 21 | Parents/Guardians as Partners (Presented by: Colleen) ** Time Change | 11:30 am**

 June 18 | Indigenous Education & Land as a Co-Teacher at EFS (Presented by: Sarah G)